Toby7658/History-Onics/README.md

 ## About Us

-The about Us page provides information about how the site was established as the opening paragraph.
-This paragraph was created using a text creator via [volusion.com](https://www.volusion.com/) Below the opening paragrapg, there is a meet the team.
-This aspect provides a brief description of the team and provies images of the team-members.
+The About Us page provides information about how the site was established in the opening paragraph.
+This paragraph was created using a text creator via [volusion.com](https://www.volusion.com/) Below the opening paragraph, there is a Meet the Team.
+This aspect provides a brief description of the team and provides images of the team members.
 Public domain images are sourced via [pxhere.com](https://pxhere.com/)

 [Back to top](<#Table-of-Contents>)